 During the first quarter earnings season, corporations reported better-than-expected earnings growth and addressed key investor themes, including the consumer outlook, continued artificial intelligence (AI) investments, and strategies to navigate a dynamic tariff environment.
-Overall, consumer spending remained strong and undeterred by the myriad of tariff threats, which drove earnings growth.
+Consumer packaged goods companies discussed ways to shift manufacturing closer to end markets to minimize tariff costs while not alienating price-sensitive consumers.
+Companies that cater to discretionary spending categories, including companies in the luxury, automotive, beauty, spirits, cruise lines, and restaurant sectors, have reported a slowing in consumer spending.
+Overall, consumer spending remained strong and undeterred by the myriad tariff threats in the first quarter.
 However, companies have issued more cautious outlooks and have paused investment plans.
 Many are opting for a "wait-and-see" approach, preferring finalized trade deals to be signed before implementing price adjustments or reorganizing supply chains.

-The large technology companies within the Index reported strong earnings and continue to spend on AI infrastructure.
+The large technology companies within the S&P 500 reported strong earnings and continue to spend on AI infrastructure.
 These tech giants reported continued demand for their AI hardware and services, which was driven by efficiency gains and product improvements in the quarter.
 Consequently, they issued better-than-expected guidance and higher capital expenditure plans to expand AI computing capacity in the year ahead, which drove equity gains and positive sentiment.

-The Index recovered from the tariff shocks, but uncertainty related to global trade policies continues to weigh on investor sentiment.
+The S&P 500 recovered from the tariff shocks, but uncertainty related to global trade policies continues to weigh on investor sentiment.
 Geopolitical risk re-entered the conversation as conflict between Israel and Iran erupted, but the two nations quickly agreed to a ceasefire.
 This caused volatility in the price of crude oil globally, but didn't derail the stock gains that were driven by tariff de-escalation and strong earnings.